Robust Regulation of Firms' Access to Consumer Data: Introduction

-Theorem \ref{theorem:theorem1} provides a simple sufficient and necessary condition for a database to always achieve a consumer surplus weakly greater than that obtained through uniform pricing.
-This condition establishes that the proportion of consumers assigned to any of the labels must be strictly higher than a uniform lower bound, which I analytically characterize.
-This result can provide an economic rationale for why certain consumer privacy laws restrict access to data that allows firms to identify small or minority groups of consumers.
-For example, the Equal Credit Opportunity Act (ECOA) prohibits credit companies from using data that discloses the race, ethnicity, or religion of consumers when assessing their creditworthiness.
-In the context of this paper, consumers are deemed part of the same group if they share a label specified by the database, and the group is classified as small if the proportion of consumers belonging to it falls below the uniform lower bound characterized by Theorem \ref{theorem:theorem1}.
+Theorem~\ref{theorem:characterization-WC} provides a simple, sufficient, and necessary condition for a covariate to always achieve a consumer surplus weakly greater than that obtained through uniform pricing.
+This condition establishes that the proportion of consumers assigned to any label must be higher than a uniform lower bound, which I analytically characterize.
+In other words, a policy is worst-case optimal if and only if any covariate authorized for access by the regulator does not allow the monopolist to identify a \textit{small} group of consumers, where in the context of this paper consumers belong to the same group if they share the same label and the group is classified as small if the proportion of consumers that belong to it falls below the uniform lower bound from Theorem~\ref{theorem:characterization-WC}.
+This result can provide an economic rationale for why specific consumer privacy laws restrict access to data that allows firms to identify small or minority groups of consumers.
+For example, the Equal Credit Opportunity Act (ECOA) prohibits credit companies from using data that discloses consumers' race, ethnicity, or religion when assessing their creditworthiness.